 In the previous article explained why Kaohsiung should be on your bucket list.
 People, climate, food, and architecture are just some of the reasons why I think it is worth spending a few days in this city in southern Taiwan.

 In this travel guide, you can find some more info about what you can see and do in Kaohsiung.

 If you want to visit Kaohsiung I recommend you to spend at least two days in this city Most people who arrive in Taiwan land in Taipei.
 From Taipei to Kaohsiung you can either take the bus (it takes at least 4 hours) or the HSR train, the high-speed train that uses the same technology as the Japanese Shinkansen.
 It will take you from Taipei to Kaohsiung in about an hour and a half.

 You’ll arrive at the Zuoying station, which is not located in the center of the city.
 If you want to reach the main station (Kaohsiung Main Station) you can take a taxi or the subway that in Taiwan is called MRT.
 Don’t forget to visit the station that connects the two metro lines: Formosa Boulevard.

-It’ss one of the most beautiful metro stations in Asia.
+It’s one of the most beautiful metro stations in Asia.
 The Formosa Boulevard Station it’s in the center of the city, the ideal location to find a hotel.
 Here you can find some discounts on Booking.com.
-Another good option would be Airbnb.
+Another good option is Agoda.